It's a very common interview question...tell me about yourself?

 “I live at home with my girlfriend, I’ve just finished university I did really well, and now I’m looking for a job.
 Previously I’ve done work experience in a museum, I’ve also completed a couple professional courses, and I enjoy playing football and tennis in my spare time.”

-Bottom line is simple, focus on what makes you great.
-Let them know what is relevant to the position you are applying for on the skills, education, abilities that you possess.
-Practice this question, and the answer you want to give in front of a mirror, build up confidence in yourself, you want regret it.
+The bottom line is: keep it simple, focus on what makes you a good fit.
+Let them know what is relevant to the position you are applying for in terms of the skills, education, and abilities you possess.